Madame Sans-Gêne (play): Synopsis

 The first scene of the play is set in Catherine Hübscher's laundry in the Rue Sainte-Anne, Paris, on 10 August 1792.
 Catherine, who always speaks her mind, is known as "Madame Sans-Gêne" of which an approximate English translation is "Madame Without-Embarrassment".
 She is engaged to Sergeant Lefebvre, a member of the Revolutionary forces.
 She rescues a young Austrian nobleman, Count Neipperg, from the pursuing militia.
 Lefebvre has the chance to betray Neipperg's hidden presence, but respects Catherine's desire to protect him.
 Once the hue and cry has died down they help him escape.

 The rest of the play is set at the Château de Compiègne in September 1811, during the reign of Napoleon I. Lefebvre, who has married Catherine, has distinguished himself in the army and has been appointed Marshal of the Empire and Duke of Danzig.
-He and his wife are visited by Neipperg, who has been at the French court (where the Empress, Marie Louise, is Austrian) but is now obliged to leave, suspected of an affair with the wife of a high-ranking Frenchman.
+He and his wife are visited by Neipperg, who has been at the French court (where the Empress, Marie Louise, is Austrian) but is now obliged to leave, suspected of having an affair with the wife of a high-ranking Frenchman.

-At a soirée Catherine – sans-gêne as ever – offends the emperor's sisters and the ladies of the court by her plain speaking.
+At a soirée, Catherine – sans-gêne as ever – offends the emperor's sisters and the ladies of the court by her plain speaking.
 Napoleon tells Lefebvre that it is his duty to divorce Catherine and marry someone more suitable, reminding him that he himself renounced his beloved Joséphine to remarry for duty.
 Lefebvre refuses.
 Napoleon sends for Catherine, who reminds him of her past contributions to the Revolutionary cause in general and to Napoleon in particular: she nonplusses him by producing an old laundry bill of his that she had permitted to go unpaid when he was a penniless young soldier.
 She wins him round from anger to flirtatious good humour, and he agrees to drop the suggestion of divorce.

-Neipperg is apprehended in suspicious circumstances that make it seem that he is the empress's lover.
+Neipperg is apprehended in suspicious circumstances that make it seem that he is the lover of the empress.
 Napoleon orders his execution.
 The Lefebvres and their friend Joseph Fouché are compromised by their association with Neipperg.
 Fouché's enemy Savary hopes to encompass their disgrace, but proof of Neipperg's innocence comes to light at the last moment.
 Napoleon congratulates Fouché on his cleverness, but has to agree when Fouché tells him that in Catherine he has found someone still cleverer.
 The idea of a divorce is firmly ruled out, Fouché and the Lefebvres are restored to favour, and Savary is dismissed.